 I believe so.
 I think before -- I remember Α it being a nighttime search warrant execution so it was dark.
 I think they got information from Ana Fernandez that there were additional firearms at Moisan's house.
 And I want to say that that search warrant was already being written while we were still processing evidence, unloading stuff.
 And then we must have went back out there.
 But I'm almost certain that it was the same day.

 Understood.
 Now, if the search at

-Mr. Fernandez's home was done during the day without incident, why would the department choose to do a that was just the way that it fell, the search warrant
+Mr. Fernandez's home was done during the day without incident, why would the department choose to do a now dark.

 3 nighttime search at the Moisan residence?